johnnycopes/spirit-islander/README.md

 ### Live site: [https://www.spiritislander.com](https://www.spiritislander.com)

 This is a setup generator for the board game [Spirit Island](https://www.boardgamegeek.com/boardgame/162886/spirit-island) by R. Eric Reuss.
-Spirit Island is highly modular, so there are many different ways a player can configure the setup at the outset of a game that add interesting variety and challenge.
-This tool, Spirit Islander, removes the burden of having to calculate these game setups manually by instantaneously generating a game setup at random that adheres to the player's prefences.
+Spirit Island is a modular game with many different ways a player can configure the setup at the outset to add interesting variety and challenge.
+This tool removes the burden of having to calculate these game setups manually by instantaneously generating a randomized game setup that adheres to the player's prefences.

 Spirit Islander is built with [Svelte](https://svelte.dev/) and [TypeScript](https://www.typescriptlang.org/).

-#### Future Ideas
+#### Future Improvements

 1. Save the user's preferences is their browser's local storage so that the form field choices will persist on a page refresh
 1. Enable shift + click usage to select/deselect a range of checkboxes at once